juju/docs/src/en/charms-storage.md

 storage can only be requested at deployment time and will be removed when the machine is removed from the model.

-Certain cloud providers may also impose certain restrictions when attaching storage.
+Certain cloud providers may also impose restrictions when attaching storage.
 For example, attaching an EBS volume to an EC2 instance requires that they both reside within the same availability zone.
 If this is not the case, Juju will return an error.

 When deploying an application or unit that requires storage, using machine placement (i.e. `--to`) requires that the assigned storage be dynamic.
 Juju will